-- [1] Rule 1.5 was adapted from Lawyer RPC 1.5 with changes to reflect the limited scope of a LLLT's authorized practice and special requirements imposed by APR 28.
-Otherwise, it applies to LLLTs analogously. - [2] A LLLT, unlike a lawyer, is prohibited from entering into a contingent fee or retainer agreement with a client.
+[1] Rule 1.5 was adapted from Lawyer RPC 1.5 with changes to reflect the limited scope of an LLLT's authorized practice and special requirements imposed by APR 28.
+Otherwise, it applies to LLLTs analogously.

+- [2] An LLLT, unlike a lawyer, is prohibited from entering into a contingent fee or retainer agreement with a client.
 Lawyer RPC 1.5(c) and 1.5(f)(1) address contingent fees and retainers respectively.
 Accordingly, paragraphs (c) and (f)(1) are reserved under this Rule.
-Reservation of such paragraphs, however, is not intended to prohibit a LLLT from being apportioned a part of a fee earned by a lawyer under a contingent fee or retainer arrangement when the LLLT and the lawyer are associated in a for profit business relationship authorized under Rule 5.9.

-- [3] Under the circumstances specified in Lawyer RPC 1.5(e), a lawyer may agree to a division of a fee either with another lawyer who is not in the same firm or with an authorized lawyer referral service.
-By contrast, paragraph (e) of this Rule categorically prohibits a LLLT from dividing a fee.
-A LLLT may pay the usual charges of a LLLT referral service.
-See Rule 7.2(e). - [4] Unlike a lawyer, a LLLT is required by APR 28(G)(2) to enter into a written contract with the client before the LLLT begins to perform any services for a fee that includes, among other things, identification of all fees and costs to be charged to the client for the services to be performed.
+Reservation of such paragraphs, however, is not intended to prohibit an LLLT from being apportioned a part of a fee earned by a lawyer under a contingent fee or retainer arrangement when the LLLT and the lawyer are associated in a for profit business relationship authorized under Rule 5.9. - [3] Under the circumstances specified in Lawyer RPC 1.5(e), a lawyer may agree to a division of a fee either with another lawyer who is not in the same firm or with an authorized lawyer referral service.
+By contrast, paragraph (e) of this Rule categorically prohibits an LLLT from dividing a fee.
+An LLLT may pay the usual charges of an LLLT referral service.
+See Rule 7.2(e). - [4] Unlike a lawyer, an LLLT is required by APR 28(G)(3) to enter into a written contract with the client before the LLLT begins to perform any services for a fee that includes, among other things, identification of all fees and costs to be charged to the client for the services to be performed.
 The provisions concerning a flat fee described in (f)(2) of this Rule, if applicable, should be included in that contract.
-The contract must be signed by both the client and the LLLT before the LLLT begins to perform any services for a fee. - [5] A LLLT is ordinarily prohibited from modifying the written contract with the client that is required by APR 28(G)(2).
+The contract must be signed by both the client and the LLLT before the LLLT begins to perform any services for a fee.
+See Comment [2] to Rule 1.2 for other provisions that are to be included in the contract. - [5] An LLLT is ordinarily prohibited from modifying the written contract with the client that is required by APR 28(G)(3).
 Courts have applied the provisions of RPC 1.8(a) to modifications or renegotiations of fee arrangements by lawyers made during the representation of a client when the modified or renegotiated terms are more favorable to the lawyer than originally agreed upon.
 See, e.g., Valley/50th Ave., LLC. v.
 Stewart, 159 Wn.2d 736, 743-44, 153 P.3d 186, 189 (2007); Rafel Law Grp.
 PLLC v.
-Defoor, 176 Wn.App.
+Defoor, 176 Wn.
+App.
 210, 223-24, 308 P.3d 767, 775 (2013), review denied, 179 Wn.2d 1011, 316 P.3d 495 (2014).
 Under these Rules, business transactions between LLLTs and clients are prohibited.
 See Rule 1.8(a).
-Accordingly, any changes in the basis or rate of a LLLT's fee that benefit the LLLT must be identified in the initial contract.
+Accordingly, any changes in the basis or rate of an LLLT's fee that benefit the LLLT must be identified in the initial contract.
 See also Comment [8] to Rule 1.2.